 Who writes acceptance criteria?

 The collaborative nature of cross-functional teams allows different team members to create acceptance criteria for user stories.
-Typically, the product owner is the person who starts the process of defining and writing some criteria while forming the sprint backlog.
+Typically, the product owner is the person who starts the process of defining and writing some criteria while forming the product requirements document or a sprint backlog.

 In more complex scenarios, this task may shift to a business analyst, requirements analyst, or project manager who may take over writing acceptance criteria, especially in more complex scenarios.
 Even the client can document them if he or she has ample technical and product documentation knowledge.
 In this case, the client negotiates the criteria with the team to avoid mutual misunderstandings.